Shopify/vscode-ruby-lsp/README.md

 > [!NOTE]
 >
-> Take in mind that formatters, linters and their extensions should be included in the custom gem file; you might need to add more gems than the ones shown above.
+> Take in mind that formatters, linters and their extensions should be included in the custom gemfile; you might need to add more gems than the ones shown above.
-> e.g: If you are using rubocop, you would also need to add these gems:
+> e.g: If you are using rubocop, you would also need to add them:
 ```ruby
 gem "rubocop-packaging"
 gem "rubocop-performance"